 Digital Nomads: New Residence Permit for Teleworkers in Spain

 First of all, yes, this is exciting news, but no, this is not yet an available option.
-The new visa and residence permit for people who wish to live in Spain while working remotely is not yet a reality but the corresponding draft for the new law that would introduce it is being discussed and will hopefully enter into force sometime soon.
+The new visa and residence permit for people who wish to live in Spain while working remotely is not yet a reality but the corresponding draft for the new law that would introduce it has been approved and will hopefully enter into force sometime soon.

 A NEW LAW ON START-UPS